What’s New in Burmese Food: Flavors, Chefs & Culinary Stories

 The History of Burmese Cuisine in the USA: A Story of Struggles, Adaptation, and Resilience

-Early Beginnings: Arrival of Burmese Immigrants and Their Cuisine
+📍 The Journey of Burmese Immigrants and Their Cuisine in the United States

 The political instability and military rule in Myanmar has significantly impacted the Burmese diaspora’s experience in the U.S. The military coup in 2021 and the subsequent crackdown on protests led to a renewed wave of awareness about Burma’s political struggles.
 However, the effects of the political turmoil have been felt deeply within the food industry as well.